Does Vinyl Flooring Fade in the Sun? (6 Ways to Prevent From Fading)

 In most cases, the exposed parts are likely to be affected by the harsh UV rays and get discolored in the process.

-The most effective way to prevent direct sunlight or harsh UV rays from getting to these spots is by laying down rugs.
+The most effective way to prevent direct sunlight from getting to these spots is by laying down rugs.
 It may be challenging for some people to use this method since they cannot put rugs anywhere inside their homes.

 Move Your Furniture

-It may seem strange, but moving furniture around from time to time can also prevent luxury vinyl plank flooring from discoloring.
-Moving furniture around can make the fading less noticeable since your floor will fade evenly instead of having spots around your house that are less faded.
-In addition, it can change the look and feel of your room, which can be refreshing for your home.
+Moving furniture around can make the fading less noticeable.
+Since your floor will fade evenly instead of having spots around your house that are less faded.
+Besides, it can change the look and feel of your room, which can be refreshing for your home.

 Must See: 5 Best Ways to Protect Vinyl Flooring From Heavy Furniture (Must-Try!)